kroonhorstdino/csgo_encounter_prediction/README.md

 For separate execution of the steps use the argument option **`-mode`** of `prepration/prepare_dataset.py`:

 - `parse`: Run to parse all .dem files specified in config.
 Output is **.csv** files of matches
 - `preprocess`: Add and remove all neccesary features of data for training.
-Output is **.h5** files of matches
+Output is **.feather** files of matches
-- `randomize`: Randomize all matches and generate chunks as **.h5** files.
+- `randomize`: Randomize all matches and generate chunks as **.feather** files.
 These can be used for training.

 Example: